leajosephine12/MCP-Resource-Benchmark/README.md

 ```

 ---
-*Work in progress — sections on methodology, metrics (ASR), and results to follow.*
+*Work in progress: sections on methodology, metrics (ASR), and results to follow.*